ezl/svbtle/source/_posts/2013-01-20-how-to-hire-salespeople-for-a-startup.markdown

 Is he smooth on the phone, does he guide the conversation, does he ask good questions, is he personable, do you like him?

 * Do they ramble?
 If they do, let them go.
 See how long it goes.
 Sales isn't about the salesperson, it's about the prospect.
-Talking forever about themsleves is a negative indicator.
+Talking forever about themselves is a negative indicator.
 * If the conversation stops, do NOT fill the space for them -- see what they do with the awkward silence.
 * Do they overuse filler words like "um" and "like"?
-You want someone that sounds smooth, assertive, and cofident.
-If they don't sound professional and convincing in an interview, they won't when they do sales.
+You want someone that sounds smooth, assertive, and confident.
+If they don't sound professional and convincing in an interview, they won't when they sell your product.

 ### Great candidates will ask you questions about the role, what you need, and tell you if it's a good fit. ###

 Awesomeness doesn't happen in a vacuum.
-You don't want a candidate who is awesome by himself, he has to be awesome with your product.
+You don't want a candidate who is just awesome alone -- he/she has to be awesome with your product.

-Do they tell stories about themselves like they're trying too hard to sell themselves? great sales is about finding **FIT**, not talking about how AWESOME your product is.
+Do they tell stories about themselves like they're trying too hard to sell themselves?
+Great sales is about finding **FIT**, not talking about how AWESOME your product is.
 They should be asking about your NEEDS and seeing how they can fill them.
-They should be asking a lot of questions, not telling you a lot of stories about how they closed that whale 3 jobs ago or how much revenue they produced in an unrelated industry.
+They should be asking a lot of questions, not regaling you with stories of how much revenue they closed in an unrelated industry.

 **There's no perfect salesperson and there's no perfect product.**